RagingWire announces full acquisition, executive changes, growth plans

 By February 2014, NTT had acquired an 80 percent stake in RagingWire.
 At that time, officials said RagingWire had become part of one of the largest data center companies in the world, with 140 facilities in 17 countries.

-RagingWire’s extensive footprint in the United States includes the data centers in Sacramento and Virginia, comprising a 320,000 square feet of space and 28 megawatts of power.
-In addition, the first phase of RagingWire’s Texas center – with 230,000 square feet of space and 16 megawatts near Dallas – will have its grand opening on April 18.
+RagingWire’s extensive footprint in the United States includes the data centers in Sacramento and Virginia, comprising 320,000 square feet of space and 28 megawatts of power.
+In addition, the first phase of RagingWire’s Texas center near Dallas – with 230,000 square feet of space and 16 megawatts – will have its grand opening on April 18.

 Adams has held numerous executive positions since joining RagingWire in 2001.
 Those posts included senior vice president and chief revenue officer, prior to being named president in early 2016.
 Adams also played a key role in launching the company’s data center operations in Sacramento, Virginia and Texas.

-Combined, RagineWire oversees 97 megawatts of power spread across 1.2 million square feet of data center infrastructure.
+Combined, RagingWire oversees 97 megawatts of power spread across 1.2 million square feet of data center infrastructure.

 Mark Glover: 916-321-1184, @markhglover